adityarajsrv/7DaysOnAWS/Day2-S3&Cloudfront/notes.md

 ✅ End of Day 2
 - Successfully hosted and deployed a React SPA on S3 with CloudFront for CDN acceleration.
 - Learned to configure public access, static hosting, and bucket policies for secure static sites.
-- CLI sync with `--delete` ensures builds stay in sync; CloudFront enables HTTPS and global speed.
+- CLI sync with `--recursive` & `--delete` ensures builds stay in sync; CloudFront enables HTTPS and global speed.